thisismd/md-foodie/README.md

 # md-foodie
-The Project In Order To Practice The Web Design Rules That I Have Learned So Far..!
+The Project In Order To Practice The Web Design Rules That I Have Recently Learned So Far..!